RobertDavis-cyber/reading-notes/seattle-code-301d92/class7.md

 1.Did you get your API key?

+*Yes*

 Weather Bit API

 1. Did you get your API key?

+*Yes*

 Yelp API Docs

 1. Did you get your API key?

+*Yes*

 The Movie DB API Docs

 1. Did you get your API key?

+*Yes*

 ## Things I want to know more about...

+Where is the best place to store your API keys?
+Can API keys be shared with team members when you are working on projects?
+Does each person need to have a seperate API key?